GC-public-projects/FloatingButton/README.md

 - 1 permission required : SYSTEM_ALERT_WINDOW (display over other apps)
 - 1 service needs to be created : In order to be able to use the other apps when the button is workable
 - 2 implementations required for the service ("LifecycleOwner" & "SavedStateRegistryOwner") : In order to use lifecycle-aware components (like Jetpack Compose, LiveData, etc.) in it, as by default services don't inherently have "lifecycle" & "state management"
-- 1 additional library needed "androidx.savedstate" : required to implement "SavedStateRegistryOwner" in the service
-- No need to add the library "androidx.lifecycle" as by default in an empty jetpack compose project it is already implemented
+- No need to add the libraries "androidx.lifecycle" and "androidx.savedstate" (sub library of androidx.activity:activity-compose) as by default in an empty jetpack compose project they are already implemented.

-## Warning
-...

 # Init